Open access – for everyone

-Another possibility to read scientific papers is through REPOSITORIES and SOCIAL NETWORKING cites.
+Another possibility to read scientific papers is through Repositories.
 The coverage of these services is still limited, but the overall tendency of opening the scientific information through various channels is increasing strongly.

-These resources can be accessed through GOOGLE or GOOGLE SCHOLAR or by browsing specific sites.
+These resources can be accessed through Google or Google Scholar or by browsing specific organisations’ sites.

 As well as individual journals and articles are behind the paywall, also the most valuable information sources, like reference databases, are not free.
 There are some subject-specific, pleasing exceptions available though.

 Using library databases, like UEF Primo, is free, but the access to electronic publications full texts is still depending on your status.
 The situation is the same with Google Scholar and some publication databases that can be searched for free – unless the publication is open for all.